 If the student and clinical coordinator are unable to find an immediate solution or answer, the student should then discuss the situation with the appropriate program director, who will make the final determination in the situation.

-If the student is dissatisfied with the process at any point, they can refer to due process.
+If the student is dissatisfied with the process at any point, they can utilize the the Disciplinary Action Process.

 violations of the American Registry of Radiologic Technologist’s Ethical Standards of the Practice of Radiography, The Society of Nuclear Medicine Code of Ethics, Society of Diagnostic Medical Sonography Code of Ethics